OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/10 October 2015.md

 - Making conscious daily choices can move individuals toward a different **timeline**
 - Changing clothing, lifestyle, habits, and detaching from popular culture can realign one's **frequency**
-- Modeling oneself on admired values and people reinforces **reality shift**
 - Outward changes reflect internal values like **self-respect** and consideration
 - Becoming a better **antenna** aligns one with a reality that already exists elsewhere